MicrosoftDocs/azure-docs/articles/ai-services/openai/how-to/dall-e.md

 Prompts and images are filtered based on our content policy, returning an error when a prompt or image is flagged.

-If your prompt is flagged, the system returns an operation status of `Failed`, and the `error.code` value in the message is set to `contentFilter`.
+If your prompt is flagged, the `error.code` value in the message is set to `contentFilter`.
 Here's an example:

 #### [DALL-E 3](#tab/dalle3)